Krautpaddy/myBSCS-Classes-Notes/README.md

 - For my Tips on studying, getting into reading, and more, [click here](TipsPage.md).
 - For my Book recommendations page, [click here](BookRecs.md).
 (NOTE: This is still under construction)

 ***NOTE**: If you'd like to help out with the repo, please fork and submit a pull request.
-Please don't clone ands repost the entire repo like [this guy did](https://github.com/arancepete/WGU_BSCS).
+Please don't clone and repost the entire repo like [this guy did](https://github.com/arancepete/WGU_BSCS).
 If you want to create a backup of it by forking or cloning it, that's fine, but please don't out-and-out steal it.
 At least not until I can finish it.*

 <br />